jaredquinn/meshtastic-bridge/NODE.md

 * *only* building from the master branch pulled from github;  preventing local changes.
 * Does not build on ARM architectures - I've raised a PR to fix this at https://github.com/meshtastic/firmware/pull/3500.
+* Additional PR raised to include libraries required by piwebserver at https://github.com/meshtastic/firmware/pull/3506.

 The Dockerfile.node file in this changes this behaviour and builds from the current copy of the code from the current working directory.
+The file will be maintained here also for multiversion builds.

 Some older versions have known issues with some components see Caveats below.